izemauricio/react-monster/README.md

   - inject jsx `<app>` into dom `<div id=root>`

 ## deploy
+- yarn build
+  -- script added to build and deploy to github pages

+## deploy background
 - yarn add gh-pages
   - added homepage, prebuild and build into packages
   - pre prefix into script make it runs first